dev-nicolaos/personal-site/src/content/thoughts/testimony.md

 subTitle: "How Jesus became the Lord of my life"
 ---

 If you were to ask me what the single most important thing you should know about me is, I'd want to tell you about my relationship with Jesus Christ.
 My relationship with him is _the thing_ that defines my identity.
 If that's the case for you I hope this post encourages you in your faith; hearing other people's stories has encouraged me many times.
-If you don't have a relationship with Jesus, I hope this post makes you encourages you to investigate who he is; doing so will be well worth it.
+If you don't have a relationship with Jesus, I hope this post encourages you to investigate who he is; doing so will be well worth it.

 ## My Story

 I was born to Christian parents who started taking me to church before I can remember.
-Through a combination of their teaching and weekly Sunday school lessons I came to a very basic understanding of Christian salvation at a young age.
+Through a combination of their teaching and weekly Sunday school lessons I came to a very basic understanding of Christian salvation.
 What I understood was...

--   There was an all powerful God who had created everything in the universe
+-   There was an all-powerful God who had created everything in the universe
 -   God is perfect and everything he created was good
 -   Humans messed up the world by disobeying God
     -   I (being human) also disobeyed God and was therefore part of the problem